Search

 2. Optimizing Supply Chains

 Optimizing the supply chain process is beneficial for manufacturing plants to reduce costs while enhancing customer satisfaction.
-While human intervention was necessary for overseeing several parts of the supply chain process in the past, advancements in the field of computer vision have brought in a change in this aspect.
+While human intervention was necessary for overseeing several parts of the supply chain process in the past, advancements in the field of computer vision have brought a change in this aspect.

 Several manufacturing enterprises have turned to computer vision applications for tasks like warehouse management, managing inventories, and improving efficiency in the organization.
 For example, companies like Amazon and Walmart are working to implement drone systems to monitor warehouse inventories.
 For example, real-time processing of camera streams is used to detect empty containers and optimize restocking.